bscotch/favro-sdk/README.md

 Currently, the best way to find Custom Field identifiers for use by the Favro API (or Bravo) is to use a browser's dev tools in the web-app.
 For example, by using the browser's "Inspect element" on a Custom Field shown inside a card, you can find its ID in the HTML element's `id` field.

+### Webhooks (Outgoing)

+Webhooks created via the API are assigned to a specific Widget, and within that Widget they can monitor any subset of the columns (statuses).
+It isn't completely obvious when these will trigger from the docs, so here's what I've found via trial and error:

+- `Card moved`: When a Card's status changes **to** one of the monitored statuses.
+  - ⚠ Changing *from* that status does not trigger anything, unless it's changing *to* another status.)
+  - ⚠ When a Card is "committed" to this board, it will *not* also trigger a "move" event.
+  - 💡 When a Card is "moved" to a monitored column of a Widget, from a *different* widget, using the UI's "move" button, it triggers this event.
+- `Card created`: When a Card is created in a monitored column.
+  - ⚠ By default, a Card is given the first Status of the Board/Widget it lives in.
+If that column is not monitored, it will not trigger this event!
+- `Card committed`: When a Card is added to a Board.
+  - ⚠ If a card is already *archived* on a Board, it will not trigger this event when it is added back to this board.
+  - 💡 When a Card is "added" to a monitored column of a Widget, from a *different* widget, using the UI's "add" button, it triggers this event.
+- `Card updated`: Data on a Card has been updated.
+  - ⚠ No pre-updated data is provided, so it is impossible to determine what change occurred with this event's data alone.
+  - ⚠ Is *not* triggered upon archive.
+  - ⚠ Is *not* triggered for comment events (those are handled separately).
+  - 💡 Only triggers upon Column change when a Card is moved to a monitored Column.
+In that case the `Card moved` event is *also* triggered.
+- `Card deleted`: A Card is deleted within a monitored column.

+Note that if changes are made *quickly* via the UI, e.g. rapidly switching from one Status to another, it looks like only the last change is triggered.
+This could be due either to a delay in the Favro UI sending the request, or to some deduping process in Favro's backend.

 ## Tips, Tricks, and Limitations